jgmenu/jgmenu/docs/manual/jgmenu.1.md

 and keyboard events which are not so obvious:

   - F5 - restart
-  - F10 - force quit
-  - Right-click - return to parent menu (in single window mode)
+  - F8 - print node tree to stderr
+  - F9 - exit(1)
+  - F10 - exit(0)
-  - Backspace - return to parent menu (in single window mode)
+  - Backspace - return to parent menu

 # CONFIGURATION FILE